zaczap/bios201/Workshop4/README.md

 Read the documentation for the bedtools merge command, either using `bedtools merge --help` on the command line or by navigating to the [online documentation](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html).

-Use what you learned from the documenation of the merge command to merge overlapping peaks in `all_peaks.bed`.
+Use what you learned from the documentation of the merge command to merge overlapping peaks in `all_peaks.bed`.

 :question: How many peaks are in the merged peak files?

 ## Finding motifs in peaks

 We will next find motifs enriched in the NK peaks.
 We will use the intersection of the peaks from both samples.
 For finding motifs we will use the findMotifsGenome.pl script from the HOMER package.
 To learn more about the options and figure out the format of the output, read the [documentation](http://homer.ucsd.edu/homer/ngs/peakMotifs.html).
 Here is the command you would run, however it takes quite a while to run, so instead we will just explore the output.

 ```
-# Slow -- do not run during workshop
+# Slow - do not run during workshop
 findMotifsGenome.pl NK_intersection.bed chr4.fa NK_motifs -size given

 findMotifsGenome.pl HSC_intersection.bed chr4.fa HSC_motifs -size given